-Student Wellbeing Services Privacy Notice
+Student Wellbeing Privacy Notice

 1) Introduction

-2) Information about you: what we collect, how we use it and how we keep it safe
+2) Information about you: what we collect, how we use it, and how we keep it safe

 As part of our work we collect, record and share information to ensure that our support meets your needs.
+This includes, but is not limited to, sharing of information in the form of a Learning Support Plan (LSP) or Placement Learning Support Plan (PLSP).

 The personal information we process includes: